Two-sided expansions of monoids: -restriction monoids and their associated premorphisms

 \subsection{The two premorphisms underlying an $F$-restriction monoid}

-A restriction semigroup is called an $F$-{\em restriction semigroup} if every its $\sigma$-class has a maximum element.
-It is easy to check (or see \cite[Lemma 5]{Kud}) that an $F$-restriction semigroup is necessarily a monoid with the identity element being the maximum projection.
-An $F$-restriction monoid is necessarily proper.
+A restriction semigroup is called $F$-{\em restriction} if every $\sigma$-class has a maximum element.
+It is easy to check (or see \cite[Lemma 5]{Kud}) that an $F$-restriction semigroup is necessarily a monoid with the identity element being the maximum projection, and is proper.

-Recall that the {\em Munn semigroup} $T_Y$ of a semilattice $Y$ is the semigroup of all order-isomorphisms between principal order ideals of $Y$ under composition.
-This is an inverse semigroup contained in ${\mathcal I}(Y)$.
-In the case, where $Y$ has a top element, $T_Y$ is a monoid whose identity is the identity map on $Y$.
-If $S$ an $F$-restriction monoid, the image of its underlying premorphism $\varphi\colon S/\sigma \to {\mathcal I}(P(S))$ is contained in $T_{P(S)}$.